Happy Birthday Herb Lubalin, the most avant garde designer of all

 His close collaboration with Ralph Ginzburg put him at the forefront of the 1960s free speech movement.
 In 1962 they published the controversial erotic magazine Eros, a publication that got shut down by it’s fourth issue for “violating federal obscenity laws in the USA”.
 Fact Magazine followed, yet legal troubles put a premature end to it as well.
 But it was six months later when their most iconic publication hit the shelves.

-It was on January 1968 when the first issue of Avant Garde got published.
+It was in January 1968 when the first issue of Avant Garde got published.
 This attractive soft-covered periodical followed in the footsteps of its predecessors by pushing the envelope and eventually the boundaries of censorship.
-Avant Garde run for 14 issues between January 1968 and July 1971 and although there was no direct legal actions brought against it, Avant Garde was forced to shut down when Ginzburg went to prison for the Eros scandal -oh, America!
-For many, Avant Garde magazine’s most notable legacy is its instantly recognisable logo design by Herb Lubalin and it’s expansion into an extensive range of characters and ligatures intended solely for use in the identity and headlines of the magazine.
+Avant Garde run for 14 issues between January 1968 and July 1971 and although there were no direct legal actions brought against it, Avant Garde was forced to shut down when Ginzburg went to prison for the Eros scandal -oh, America!
+For many, Avant Garde magazine’s most notable legacy is its instantly recognizable logo design by Herb Lubalin and its expansion into an extensive range of characters and ligatures intended solely for use in the identity and headlines of the magazine.

 He would have been 98 years old today.

 References and more information: Rethinking Lubalin, Crimes Against Typography, Sex, prison and lost ligatures: The story of Avant Garde, Avant Garde: Ralph Ginzburg & Herb Lubalin, part II, Eros, Fact and Avant Garde

 Tags/ typeface, origins, magazine, letterform, publication, herb lubalin, aiga, avant garde, cooper union, fact magazine, eye-catching, master, ralph ginzburg, eros, ligatures, america, itc avant garde, international typeface corporation